berkeley-cdss/docs/course-software/gradescope/exam-grading.md

 The most objective way we currently have is assigning points on questions for student answers.
 On one hand, the most important part of exam grading is having a consistent rubric that is applied equitably for every student.
-In addition to this though, it matters too that the answers that are neither fully correct nor fully incorrect are assigned points roughly proportionally to how correct they are.
+In addition to this though, it matters too that the answers that are neither fully correct nor fully incorrect are assigned points roughly proportionate to how correct they are.

 For instance, suppose you give students a question, "Explain how an inode-based file system works."
 A fully correct response might be one that briefly describes direct pointers and indirect pointers,